ValenteCreativo/BitBitMami/README.md

 # 🐇 BitBitMami

-**A Bitcoin-native toolkit to strengthen local circular economies through saving, learning, collaboration, and real-world payments.**
+**A Bitcoin-native toolkit to strengthen local circular economies through savings, education, collaboration, and real-world payments.**

 Built for the **Bitcoin 2025 Official Hackathon** using sBTC (Stacks), Rebar Shield, and Rebar Data.